VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * Maybe you want a language that's full of double entendres for writing poetry or lyrics
 * Maybe you want cultural differences to be embedded in a language to make a point about two groups of people in a story.

-### Flexibility: Western Music Notation
+### Flexibility: Music Notation as a proxy for language design

-Sometimes people will say that "Musical notation is a universal language among musicians"
+Sometimes people will say that "Musical notation is a universal language among musicians" which, given we're talking about languages, you should be able to see the problem here: We don't think of \<Your Native Language Here> as a perfect-for-all-uses, universal language.

-and, uh, I have to call BS.
-It might be true that most musicians can read it, but that doesn't mean it's well suited to representing their art.
+It might be true that most musicians can read musical notation, but that doesn't mean it's well suited to representing their art.
 It's <s>great</s> fine if you want to convey the idea as expressible by the instruments of western traditions for classical arrangements, but it's not universal, as I'm sure anyone who plays music with microtonal elements, complex timings, or where the timber of the instrument can be adjusted over time can tell you.

 {{< columns >}}